Dubois gets go-ahead goal, Blue Jackets beat Stars 2-1

 It was Radulov’s sixth goal in eight games.
 He had missed 10 of the previous 11 games because of a lower-body injury.

-The Blue Jackets had a chance to take the lead midway through the third period when Dubois took a cross-ice pass for a wrist shot, but Khubodin slid across the goal mouth for a skate save.
+“We had a really good feeling going into the third.
+We didn’t seem to be able to build momentum off of that,” he said.

 NOTES: Stars C Devin Shore (lower-body injury) left the game in the first period and didn’t return.
-Dallas RW Brett Ritchie (upper-body) played for the first time in five games. .
-D Julius Honka had four of the Stars’ blocked shots in the second. .
-Blue Jackets D Seth Jones returned home for the game.
-He was born in nearby Arlington, Texas.
-A spectator who spent eight years in Arlington was former Texas Rangers pitcher Derek Holland, now with the San Francisco Giants but still a Stars season-ticket holder.
+Montgomery said Shore was likely to miss 7-10 days. … Dallas RW Brett Ritchie (upper-body) played for the first time in five games. … D Julius Honka had a game-high five blocked shots, four in the second period. … Blue Jackets D Seth Jones returned home for the game.
+He was born in nearby Arlington, Texas. … A spectator who spent eight years in Arlington was former Texas Rangers pitcher Derek Holland, now with the San Francisco Giants but still a Stars season-ticket holder.
 Holland is from Heath, Ohio, near Columbus.

 UP NEXT